ecigwe/Universal-School-System-1/README.md

 ### Update Me

 You must be logged in to be able to update your information

+Logged in users cannot update their password using this endpoint.
+They must use the update_my_password endpoint.

 * Request:
     * Endpoint: PATCH/api/v1/users/me